brandon-setegn/brandon-setegn.github.io/_posts/2024-02-18-Cloud Run and Terraform.md

 |*APPLICATION_SECRET*|Secret key used by [Play Framework](https://www.playframework.com/documentation/3.0.x/ApplicationSecret)|
 |*ALLOWED_HOST*|[Hosts allowed to connect to service](https://www.playframework.com/documentation/3.0.x/AllowedHostsFilter)|

+The *APPLICATION_SECRET* can be set to any approriate length string necessary.
+However,*ALLOWED_HOST* must be set to the final URL of our Cloud Run service.
+This can be found by running `terraform plan` as described below.
+One of the outputs will be the `service_url` needed to set the *ALLOWED_HOST* environment variable.

 > Note: The docker tag used previously is the same used for the Cloud Run `image`